cloud-gov/product/.github/ISSUE_TEMPLATE/conmon-0-run.md

 ## Install, Configure, and Update

 - Make sure no other process is bound to port 8080 by running `lsof -i TCP:8080`.
 The ZAP proxy binds to this port.
-- Install Firefox (with Homebrew `brew cask install firefox` or any way you chose).
+- Install Firefox (with Homebrew `brew install firefox --cask` or any way you chose).
 Chrome does not support proxy settings while Firefox does.
 - `git clone git@github.com:cloud-gov/product.git` so you have the `context` files you need.
 - Install the [latest stable version of ZAP](https://www.zaproxy.org/download/).
 Install/update via Homebrew with:
   - `brew update; brew install owasp-zap` or